alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 But Hope-Simpson's idea was well-supported prior to the pandemic.
 A literature review in 2006 (Cannell et al, _Epidemiol Infect_) had concluded that vitamin D deficiency may indeed be the driver of seasonality.
 Then in 2010, a Japanese randomised control trial demonstrated that vitamin D3 supplements given to children reduced the risk of influenza A infection, by over 75%.

-It could be that this pandemic, however, has provided the clearest evidence of vitamin D as the seasonal driver.
-In particular, a recent randomised control trial from Spain showed that early calcifediol (25-hydroxyvitamin D) treatment of hospitalised Covid-19 patients reduced risk of progression to intensive care by 94%.
+Turning how to Covid-19-specific observations, a randomised control trial from Spain recently showed that early calcifediol (25-hydroxyvitamin D) treatment in hospitalised Covid-19 patients reduced risk of progression to intensive care by 94%.
 Also notable was a huge observational study in the US that studied 191,779 patients and found Covid-19 infection to be strongly correlated to circulating 25-hydroxyvitamin D levels.
 Another study from Spain found that 80% of 216 hospitalised Covid-19 patients compared to 197 matched from the general population had vitamin D deficiency.

 #### Calls from experts